-On December 31, 2013 and effective as of January 1, 2014, the Company and Paul C. Campbell entered into an Amended and Restated Employment Agreement (the "Campbell Employment Agreement"), which amends and restates in its entirety the Executive Employment Agreement, dated as of May 8, 2012.
-Pursuant to the Campbell Employment Agreement, Mr. Campbell will continue serving as the Company's Chief Financial Officer and Treasurer.
-The Campbell Employment Agreement will continue until December 31, 2015 unless it is terminated sooner pursuant to its terms.
-Under the Campbell Employment Agreement, Mr. Campbell will be paid an annual salary of \$335,000.
+On December 31, 2013 and effective as of January 1, 2014, the Company and Paul C. Campbell entered into an Amended and Restated Employment Agreement (the "Campbell Employment Agreement"), which amended and restated in its entirety the Executive Employment Agreement, dated as of May 8, 2012.
+Pursuant to the Campbell Employment Agreement, Mr. Campbell will continue serving as the Company's Chief Financial Officer and Treasurer until December 31, 2015 unless it is terminated sooner pursuant to its terms.
+Under the Campbell Employment Agreement, Mr. Campbell is paid an annual salary of \$335,000.
 Mr. Campbell may receive equity-related instruments on an annual basis in amounts and subject to vesting and other terms and conditions as the Board of Directors or Compensation Committee of the Board of Directors may determine.

 Pursuant to the Campbell Employment Agreement, Mr. Campbell's employment may be terminated by the Company with or without Cause (as defined in the Campbell Employment Agreement) and he may terminate his employment for Good Reason (as defined in the Campbell Employment Agreement), among other reasons.
 If Mr. Campbell's employment is terminated without Cause or if he terminates it for Good Reason, then Mr. Campbell shall, at the Company's sole discretion, be entitled to the lesser of (i) the total amount of his base salary that remains unpaid under the Campbell Employment Agreement, which shall be paid monthly, or (ii) monthly salary payments for twelve (12) months, based on Mr. Campbell's monthly rate of base salary at the date of such termination, which the Company may pay in a lump-sum in lieu of the aforementioned monthly payments.
 The payment of the severance is contingent upon Mr. Campbell executing a release agreement, such release becoming effective, and only so long as Mr. Campbell does not revoke or breach the provision of the release or the restrictive covenants set forth in Sections 4 and 5 of the Campbell Employment Agreement.
 Mr. Campbell shall also be entitled to (i) payment for accrued and unused vacation; (ii) the immediate vesting of any non-vested equity-related instruments granted pursuant to Section 2.6 of the Campbell Employment Agreement; and (iii) any bonuses which have accrued prior to the date of Mr. Campbell's termination.
 If the Campbell Employment Agreement is terminated with Cause or if Mr. Campbell terminates it without Good Reason then Mr. Campbell shall cease to accrue salary, personal time off, benefits and other compensation on the date of such termination.
+Pursuant to the Campbell Employment Agreement, the Company paid for certain relocation related expenses up to a maximum of \$10,000.